uumair12/uumair12/README.md

 # 💫 About Me:
-I have done MSc. in Data Anaytics<br>I'm looking to collaborate and help on on PowerBI Development, <br>Fabric Analytics and Fabric Data Engineering<br>I can help with projects in developing end to end analytics solutions<br>I have experience working with ML models and AI Development<br> I am always curious to learn, develop and improve.
+MSc. in Data Analytics | Power BI Developer · Fabric Analytics & Data Engineering · End-to-End Analytics Solutions I specialize in building end-to-end analytics solutions with a focus on Microsoft Fabric, Power BI, and Data Engineering.
+I enjoy collaborating on projects that turn raw data into meaningful insights.
+My experience spans ML model development and AI integration, and I'm always exploring new tools and techniques to sharpen my craft.
+Open to collaborations in:

+📊 Power BI Development
+🏗️ Microsoft Fabric Analytics & Data Engineering
+🤖 ML & AI Development

+Curious by nature.
+Always learning.
+Always building.

 ## 🌐 Socials: